MeetMe/newrelic-plugin-agent/README.md

     ExtendedStatus On

+If you are monitoring Apache HTTPd via a HTTPS connection you can use the verify_ssl_cert configuration value in the httpd configuration section to disable SSL certificate verification.

 MongoDB Installation Nodes
 -------------------------
 You need to install the pymongo driver, either by running "pip install pymongo" or by following the "Installing Additional Requirements" above.
 Each database you wish to collect metrics for must be enumerated in the configuration.